• Customer Service

 Our analysts closely follow 600 companies and provide daily buy, sell or hold recommendations within DNB's share trading.

-The portfolio was up 2.7 per cent from Monday morning last week to the same time this week.
-In the same period, OSEBX was up 3.3 per cent.
+The portfolio is down 0.7 per cent from Monday morning last week to Tuesday the same time this week.
+At the same time, OSEBX was down 1.8 per cent.

 Shares out: